-- not significant NS
+NS not significant

+Condition

-- Condition G Goo F Fair Good Fair
+G F P Good Fair Poor

-- P Poor

-- NA

-- Not accessible Not evaluated NE
+Not accessible Not evaluated NA NE

-Recommended Treatment RS Restoration
+Recommended Treatment RS Restoration RH Rehabilitation ST P R Stabilization Preservation Removal Not applicable N/A

-- RH Rehabilitation

-- ST Stabilization

-- Ρ Preservation R Removal

-- N/A Not applicable

 LAND USE COMPONENT

 This component of the plan includes an inventory and brief description of the existing recreational uses, facilities, and special conditions on use.
 Specific areas within the park that will be given special protection are also identified.
 The Land Use Component then summarizes the Conceptual Land Use Plan (CLUP) for the park and identifies large-scale repair and renovation projects, new building and infrastructure projects, and new recreational amenities that are recommended over the next ten-year planning period.